FranciscoCardoso913/Seed-Labs/CTF7.md

 We also ensured that printf starts reading the contents of the buffer immediatly after the first "%.8x" format specifier, as we did in the first challenge.

-The attack consisted in using the string `aaaa`, followed by the addres of the variable `key` and finishing with `%.48871x%n` as the input to the program, which was build with the following python script:
+The attack consisted in using the string `aaaa`, followed by the address of the variable `key` and finishing with `%.48871x%n` as the input to the program, which was build with the following python script:

 ![build_string_script2](img/build_string_script2.png)